BP wins spill trial ruling, old accidents kept out

 Barbier is scheduled on February 27 to preside over a non-jury trial to assign blame for the Deepwater Horizon accident, which killed 11 people and caused the largest offshore oil spill in U.S. history.

-Other corporate defendants include rig owner Transocean Ltd RIGN.VX and Halliburton Co (HAL.N), which provided cementing services for the well.
+Other corporate defendants include rig owner Transocean Ltd and Halliburton Co, which provided cementing services for the well.
 Plaintiffs also include the U.S. government, Alabama, Louisiana and Mississippi.

 BP has set aside roughly $42 billion for spill costs.
 Chief Executive Bob Dudley this week said the London-based company is preparing for trial, but willing to settle on reasonable terms.